-Our new Collecting for London display includes a wedding dress, made in the 1930s.
+Our 2018 Collecting for London display included a wedding dress, made in the 1930s.
 This unassuming vintage dress holds a fascinating story: that of the five women who wore it to get married, in the austere London of the Great Depression and the Second World War.

 On 21 August 1938, in the church of St John the Evangelist, Palmers Green in north London, Elizabeth Amelia Katherine Marner was married to James Albert Wray.
 The bride wore a beautiful, off white satin gown, which is now preserved in the Museum of London together with its intriguing story.